tearingItUp786/twentyfivetolife/README.md

 ## Update The Config File
 Update the **_config.yml** file to reflect your website.
 The comments in this file make it quite easy to figure out what you need to change.

+## Update the About Section/Default Home Section
+If you would like to edit the content for these two secitons **DO NOT** edit the index.html.
+Simply change in the *_includes* folder and update the about.html and default.html.
+If you would like to update the history/events/sponsors section, seel below

 ## Default Number Of events
 By default, the index.html file will create 7 hexagons in the events grid (as per client instructions) and if you need to create more, simply change line 36 in index.html.
 If you want 9, change the 6 to an 8: